rickstaa/action-create-tag/README.md

 ### `commit_sha`

 **Optional**.
-The commit SHA hash on which you want to push the tag.
-Uses latest commit by default.
+Specify the commit SHA hash for tagging.
+By default, it utilizes the `GITHUB_SHA` environment variable, which typically represents the latest commit SHA hash.
+However, its value ultimately depends on the trigger event of the workflow.
+For additional details, consult the [GitHub Actions documentation](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context).

 ### `github_token`